CPJClare/Thesis-Exact-AcqFunc-Gradients-BayesOpt-GPs/README.md

 Runtimes may vary, based upon a combination of your Colab GPU licence (i.e. Colab, Colab Pro, Colab Pro+), the amount of RAM available on your local machine and the strength of your internet connection.

 N.B.
 The notebooks will only work if the datasets from both 1. and 2. (below) are already available in the /content directory of your Google Colab app.
-You may have to upload 1., using the "Skin_NonSkin.txt" file shown here.
+You may have to upload 1., using the "Skin_NonSkin.txt" file shown here (EDIT: or using "Skin_NonSkin_updateLabels.txt", if the compiler throws a data-inputting error with the other .txt file).

 ### Real-world applications - datasets ###